Pennsylvania drillers kept oil production from the 1882 Warren County well a closely guarded secret.

 Despite the collapse of oil prices, hundreds of derricks appeared around Cherry Grove — and thousands of people moved there while the boom lasted.

-Historian Sorenson’s reseqarch discovered that that in the first 22 years after the first U.S. oil well on 1859, there had been 30 wells that reported flow rates greater than 1,000 barrels of oil per day.
-Between May 17 and August 1,
+Historian Sorenson’s research discovered that in the first 22 years after the first U.S. oil well of 1859, there were 30 wells that reported daily flow rates greater than 1,000 barrels.
+Between May 17 and August 1, 1882, the Cherry Grove oilfield had 48 wells producing more than 1,000 barrels of oil per day.

 “Before the railroad could lay a new line to Cherry Grove, the boom went bust,” noted Walt Atwood, president of the Cherry Grove Old Home and Community Day, in 2012.
 “Thousands of people moved on.
 Those who remained kept the memory of the Oil Excitement alive with reunions that became known as Old Home Day.”

-According to Atwood, in 1982 a group of Cherry Grove Old Home Day regulars rebuilt a “life-size 1882-style oil derrick and shanty” for the historic 646 Mystery Well’s centennial celebration.
+According to Atwood, in 1982 a group of Cherry Grove regulars rebuilt a “life-size 1882-style oil derrick and shanty” for the historic 646 Mystery Well’s centennial celebration.

 Support the American Oil & Gas Historical Society